expo/examples/with-storybook/README.md

 ```

-- Now run `expo start` to see it in action!
+- Now run `npx expo start` to see it in action!

 ### 📁 File Structure